xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 sagacious

+ebullient

+riptide

+clinch

 -------------------------

+**janitor, genitor, progenitor**.
+The cut began to **scab**.
+They endured years of suffering and **privation**.
+Fortunately he soon made friends with an old indigene.
+She crooked her finger to beckon him.
+Los Angeles is rife with gossip about the stars' private lives.
+grimy, slimy, grime, greasy, sleazy, smelly.
+Property sales have been in the doldrums for some time.
+He's been in the doldrums ever since she left him.

+Once it starts to look clumpy, it’s ready.
+After you gently strain out the liquid, the original kefir grains are left behind.

 Joseph posits that the Federal Reserve is taking a backseat to fiscal policies set by the White House.
 Joseph draws parallels between current economic conditions and 2018, where market disruptions led to adjustments in Fed policy.